Skip to main content

 • ADMISSION CONDITIONS

-• The candidates who hold or are in the process of obtaining a French baccalaureate in the general, technological or vocational sciences Candidates who hold or are preparing for a French level IV diploma other than the baccalaureate.
+• Applicants who hold or are preparing for a level IV French diploma other than a baccalaureate.

-• Candidates who are nationals of the E.U., the EEA, the Swiss Confederation, the Principality of Monaco or Andorra, who hold or are in the process of obtaining a diploma giving access to European higher education.
+• Applicants who are nationals of the EU.E, the EEA, the Swiss Confederation, the Principality of Monaco or Andorra, who hold or are in the process of obtaining a diploma giving access to European higher education

-• Candidates who are nationals of the E.U., the EEA, the Swiss Confederation, the Principality of Monaco or Andorra, who hold or are in the process of obtaining a diploma giving access to European higher education.
+• Applicants who are nationals of the EU.E, the EEA, the Swiss Confederation, the Principality of Monaco or Andorra, who hold or are in the process of obtaining a qualification equivalent to a French baccalaureate (diploma obtained outside the E.U.)

-N.B : Candidates who are not nationals of the E.U., the EEA, the Swiss Confederation, the Principality of Monaco or Andorra, who hold or are in the process of obtaining a diploma equivalent to the French baccalaureate (U.E or non-EU) do not go through APB, but through the DAP procedure.
+N.B : Candidates who are not nationals of the U.E, the EEA, the Swiss Confederation, the Principality of Monaco or Andorra, who hold or are in the process of obtaining a diploma equivalent to the French baccalaureate (EU or non-EU) do not go through APB, but through the DAP procedure.

 • STRUCTURE AND ORGANISATION